shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/01 CI-CD_.md/03 CodeDeploy.md

 - Create IAM role to access the Parameter Store
 - Use `ssm get-parameters` option

-**Rollback When Missing Files**
+**Rollback**

+- When rollback happen, it does not go back to the previous version, instead redeploy the last successfully delployed version
-During rollback, if the existing files are removed or no permissions,
+- Missing Files: During rollback, if the existing files are removed or no permissions,
   - Put these files in the instances
   - Create a new application instance

+**Troubleshooting**

+- `InvalidSignatureException` when the time of AWS and the time of the EC2 instance is not synced
+- For deployment issues, logs are available in the server of path `/opt/codedeploy-agent`